-Saving for retirement Planning for retirement
+Saving for retirement Planning your retirement

+Are you over the age of 50?
+Then you are slowly approaching the third phase in life.
 Regardless of whether you are thinking of retiring early, planning to take regular retirement, or want to continue working after reaching retirement age: You need to plan your retirement savings carefully.

 A well-planned retirement

 If you are 50 or older, we recommend you start actively planning your finances for the time after you stop working.
-This way you will have plenty of time to plan and take the necessary steps:
+This way you will have plenty of time to plan and take the necessary steps.

 • Early 50s is when you should start reading up on the pension fund rules and gathering general information.
 For example, you should find out whether your pension fund lets you retire early or if you can semi-retire.
 That way you will have an initial overview of your options.